 “As a result of improved partnership working we have been at the highest level of operational alert for far fewer days than we were last year, while caring for more people.

-“We recognise our teams are working tirelessly to provide care and keep people safe; something I am sure the whole community would join me in thanking each and every one of them for.
+“We recognise our teams are working tirelessly to provide care and keep people safe; something I am sure the whole community would join me in thanking each one of them.

 “Examples include colleagues working later to make sure that an x-ray department in St Austell can stay open late into evening, as part of measures to reduce the number of people going to the emergency department in Truro.